Watch Online: House Republicans Celebrate Vote to Repeal and Replace Obamacare

-After voting to repeal Obamacare, House Republicans will gather at the White House with Thursday afternoon to celebrate their victory.
+After voting to repeal Obamacare, House Republicans will gather with President Donald Trump at the White House Thursday afternoon to celebrate their victory.

 Republicans approved the latest version of the bill, after the original was pulled several weeks ago following disagreements over the legislation.
 The bill will now face the Senate.